Mental Health support in Higher Education

 >>>In the context of the Tertiary Education and Research (Wales) Bill, what a whole-system approach to mental health and well-being in post-16 education may look like, and what the role of higher education and healthcare providers would be.

 >>>How the new Commission for Tertiary Education and Research should approach mental health and wellbeing for students in higher education, and in the wider tertiary education sector

 >>>Whether there are any recommendations that the Committee should make.

 The Committee took oral evidence in September 2022.
 More information on individual evidence sessions can be found under the meetings tab at the top of the page.

 At the start of September, a survey was launched aimed at students and recent graduates from Wales to submit their view.
-We received 254 responses; a summary of the responses has been published.
+We received 254 responses; a summary of the responses has been published (PDF 1MB).

 In the autumn term, we held focus groups to discuss in-depth the inquiry with students.
 As part of this engagement, we found out about current and recent students’ experiences of welfare support; the main challenges students face; the impact of mental health on their learning and higher education experiences; and what improvements they would like to see made.
-A summary of the discussions will be published in the New Year.
+A summary of the discussions has been published (PDF 243KB).

 The Committee launched a call for written evidence on 12 July 2022.
 The consultation closed on 07 November 2022.
 All responses have been published.

 The theme of this survey is a sensitive topic.
 If you would like support we recommend you contact the following charities: